Programme

 #2 Fiber Trees

-Jelena Gagic & Nikolaos Bottis // Ungt Lys
+Jelena Gagic, Nikolaos Bottis & Ioanna Adamopoulou (GR) // Ungt Lys

 ——— ——— ——— ———

 This light installation unfolds in the windows as a visible connection between inside and outside.
-Intertwined fiber-optic tubes form a calm, glowing network that responds to passersby.
-Motion sensors activate the light, which appears to travel through the structure and alter the whole.
+Intertwined fiber-optic tubes create a calm, glowing network, with light flowing through the structure and transforming it as a whole.
 The work reflects on action and consequence, revealing how even small movements affect a larger, interconnected system of people and nature.

 ——— ——— ——— ———